FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 When the official decides that the run is over it will stop the simulation.
 See the rulebook for a description of when the official does so.
-When the simulation is stopped the `fsds_ros_bridge` is stopped immediatly and and the AS will no longer receive sensor data or be able to control the vehicle.
+When the simulation is stopped the `fsds_ros_bridge` is stopped immediately and the AS will no longer receive sensor data or be able to control the vehicle.
 The AS will not receive a signal that this happened.
 To detect a stop, the AS should keep an eye on the GO signal.

 The general rule is: If the AS did not receive a GO signal for 4 seconds the AS can assume the `fsds_ros_bridge` is stopped.
-When this state is detected, the AS can reset itself and prepare for a next mission.
+When this state is detected, the AS can reset itself and prepare for the next mission.

 ## Sensor Suite
 Every team can configure the sensors on their vehicle.